IcyEnigma/VenmurasuKMST/README.md

 6. Cleaning the files and storing them line-wise in separate .txt files.
 7. Visualising the lengths of the prefinal files to assess manual alignment scope
 8. Carrying out minor alignment operations to match the few lines in each file that do not exactly translate into each other.
+9. Running the given models using our data
+10. Computing BLEU scores for the models
+11. Deploy the web application with the obtained results

 ## Step 1-3: Data Loading ##
 To clone the GitHub repository, a simple line of code is sufficient: